 Our mission is to improve the detection and treatment of cardiovascular disease through the development of diagnostic markers, predictors and novel therapies for cardiometabolic disorders.

 We aim to discover new mechanisms in cardiometabolic disease that we can target with novel therapeutic agents.
 We also aim to detect early markers of disease to guide timely intervention.
-Our research revolves around two major themes: (i) uncovering the mechanism and identifying novel therapeutic targets in Heart Failure preserved Ejection Fraction (HFpEF); and (ii) diet-microbiome-metabolism interactions in cardiovascular disease.
+Our research revolves around two major themes: (i) uncovering mechanisms and identifying novel therapeutic targets in Heart Failure preserved Ejection Fraction (HFpEF); and (ii) diet-microbiome-metabolism interactions in cardiovascular disease.

 In our first theme, we have developed comprehensive resources with which to make novel insights: our own diabetic cardiomyopathy clinic; cardiac MRI; metabolomics and genomics platforms; in vivo murine models; an ex vivo perfusion Langendorff model; iPSC-cardiomyocytes, including several lines carrying loss-or gain-of-function variants in metabolic pathways relevant for cardiovascular disease; and stable-isotope flux analysis.